The 25 Cheapest U.S. Cities to Live In

 - Median home value: $121,600

-Anniston's low cost of living puts it among the 10 cheapest U.S. cities to live in, but it comes alongside a low median income that's roughly 27% below the national average.
+Anniston's low cost of living puts it among the 10 cheapest U.S. cities to live in, but it comes alongside a low median income that's 23% below the national median.
 That said, household incomes and home values are higher in other parts of Calhoun County, of which Anniston is the county seat.

-Either way, overall housing costs in the Anniston area are more than 40% lower than what the average American pays.
-Utilities, however, are relatively pricey, running 24% above the national average.
+Either way, overall housing costs in the Anniston area are 42% lower than what the average American pays.
+Utilities, however, are relatively pricey, running 25% above the national average.

 Although the income picture could be brighter, Anniston has its charms, including Victorian homes and historic churches among other architectural gems.